-As of December 31, 2020, we employed approximately 4,035 full time equivalent employees.
-Management believes that our employee relations are excellent and a strong contributing factor to our success.
+As of December 31, 2021, we employed approximately 5,400 full time equivalent employees.

-In Canada, our employees in parts, service and collision repair and sales activities at Moncton Chrysler Jeep Dodge, Maple Ridge Chrysler Jeep Dodge FIAT, Island GMC, Wellington Motors, Mercedes-Benz Rive-Sud and BMW Canbec are represented by labour unions.
-The collective bargaining agreement with the union at Island GM is currently in the process of being renegotiated.
-The collecting bargaining agreement with the service advisor's union at Mercedes-Benz Rive-Sud is entering renegotiations.
-The sales consultants at Mercedes-Benz Rive-Sud certified in June 2019 and a collective bargaining agreement is currently in the process of being negotiated.
-The collective bargaining agreement with the union at BMW Canbec was successfully renegotiated in 2018 and will expire on August 1, 2021.
-The collective bargaining agreement with Wellington Motors was renegotiated in 2019 and will expire on November 27, 2022.
-The collective bargaining agreement with Maple Ridge Chrysler Jeep Dodge FIAT was successfully renegotiated in 2017 and expires on May 31, 2020.
-The collective bargaining agreement with the parts and service employees at Mercedes-Benz Rive-Sud was negotiated in 2015 and expires July 15, 2020.
-The collective agreement with Moncton Chrysler Dodge Jeep Ram was renegotiated in 2019 and will expire on December 31, 2021.
+In Canada, our employees in parts, service and collision repair and sales activities at Moncton Chrysler Jeep Dodge, Maple Ridge Chrysler Jeep Dodge FIAT, Island GMC, Wellington Motors, Mercedes-Benz Rive-Sud and BMW Montreal Centre are represented by labour unions.
+The collective bargaining agreement with the union at Island GM was successfully renegotiated and will expire on December 31, 2022.
+The collective bargaining agreement with the parts and service employees at Mercedes-Benz Rive-Sud was successfully renegotiated in 2021 and expires July 15, 2027.
+The collective bargaining agreement with the sales consultants at Mercedes-Benz Rive-Sud was successfully renegotiated in 2021 and will expire on December 19, 2023.
+The collective bargaining agreement with the service advisor's union at Mercedes-Benz Rive-Sud was successfully renegotiated and will expire on December 31, 2023.
+The collective bargaining agreement with the union at BMW Montreal Centre was successfully renegotiated in 2021 and will expire on August 1, 2025.
+The collective bargaining agreement with Wellington Motors was successfully renegotiated in 2019 and will expire on November 27, 2022.
+The collective bargaining agreement with the union at Maple Ridge Chrysler Jeep Dodge FIAT was successfully renegotiated and will expire on May 31, 2024.
+The collective bargaining agreement with the union chrysler Dodge Jeep Ram is entering renegotiations.

-In the U.S., our employees in parts, service and collision repair activities at Grossinger Hyundai North, North City Honda, Grossinger Chevrolet Palatine, Grossinger City Chevrolet, Grossinger City Cadillac and Grossinger City Toyota are represented by the Automobile Mechanics' Local 701 pursuant to agreements which expire on August 31, 2021.
-Our employees in parts, service and collision repair activities at Grossinger Hyundai North, Grossinger City Chevrolet, Grossinger City Cadillac and Grossinger City Toyota are represented by the Teamsters Local 731 pursuant to agreements which expire on July 31, 2022.
+In the U.S., our employees in parts, service and collision repair activities at Hyundai of Lincolnwood, North City Honda, Chevrolet of Palatine, and Toyota of Lincoln Park are represented by the Automobile Mechanics' Local 701 pursuant to agreements which expire on August 31, 2021.
+Our employees in parts, service and collision repair activities at Hyundai of Lincolnwood, and Toyota of Lincoln Park are represented by the Teamsters Local 731 pursuant to agreements which expire on July 31, 2022.